GOP 'Civil War is now canceled,' says NRSC chair Rick Scott in fiery memo asking for party unity ahead of 2022

 It's unclear how much cooperation Scott will get in his efforts from other Republicans.

-Rabble-rousing rank-and-file House members like Rep. Matt Gaetz, R-Fla., are aiming to elbow out any Republicans who don't fully support the president, including House GOP Conference Chair Liz Cheney, R-Wyo.
+Rabble-rousing rank-and-file House members like Rep. Matt Gaetz, R-Fla., are aiming to elbow out any Republicans who don't fully support the former president, including House GOP Conference Chair Liz Cheney, R-Wyo.

 Senate Majority Leader Mitch McConnell, R-Ky., recently embarked on a media tour trashing the former president for his behavior after the presidential election.